tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

  * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
  * You are using an Oracle Linux image or Windows OS on your Managed Instance for this workshop.
  * You have successfully completed the installation of the Management Agent on your OCI or non-OCI Managed Instances following steps in [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
- * **Proceed to Task 2 and 3 if the management agent was installed manually (i.e. using the management agent software or enabled using the Management Agent plugin on your OCI compute instance's Oracle Cloud Agent) and not using the installation script**
+ * **Proceed to Task 2 and 3 if the management agent was installed manually (i.e. using the management agent software or enabled using the Management Agent plugin on your OCI compute instance's Oracle Cloud Agent) and not using the installation script.**

 ## Task 1: Configure a fleet to enable LCM operations